josemariasosa/mercado-santa-fe/README.md

 The loans can be used to pay for services such as electricity, water, and gas.

 The medium to long-term vision is to automate the loan process to shift the risk to investors who are willing to generate returns, allowing users to obtain microloans without the need for collateralization.

+## Key Considerations

+- Each loan has it's own individual risk profile.
+- Liquidations are great mechanisms to reduce/eliminate the risk of a loan going underwater.
+But, if we want to allow the entrance of new users to the space, we have to simplify the process and **eliminate** the need for liquidations.

+## Future problems to solve

+- Using a ERC4626 vault to distribute the collected interest is not very efficient and can be vulnerable to MEV and other kind of liquidity draining.
+- Distribute collected interest in a way that actually considers the investor.
+- Allow investors to stablish an individual risk profile, and lend their funds only to those kind of loans.

 ## APY Calculation